Education in Iran: Higher education

-The tradition of university education in Iran goes back to the ancient times.
+The tradition of university education in Iran goes back to ancient times.
 By the twentieth century, however, the system had become antiquated and was remodeled along French lines.
 The country's 16 universities were closed after the 1979 revolution and were then reopened gradually between 1982 and 1983 under Islamic supervision.

 While the universities were closed, the Cultural Revolution Committee investigated professors and teachers and dismissed those who were believers in Marxism, liberalism, and other "imperialistic" ideologies.
 The universities reopened with Islamic curricula.
 In 1997, all higher-level institutions had 40,477 teachers and enrolled 579,070 students.

 Admission to public universities, some are tuition-free, is based solely on performance on the nationwide Konkour exam.
 Some alternative to the public universities is the Islamic Azad University which charges high fees.

 The syllabus of all the universities in Iran is decided by a national council as a result the difference of the quality of education among the universities is only based on the location and the quality of the students and the faculty members.
 Among all top universities in the country there are three universities each notable for some reasons:

 The University of Tehran (founded in 1934) has 10 faculties, including a department of Islamic theology.
 It is the oldest (in the modern system) and biggest university in Iran.
 It has been the birthplace of several social and political movements.

 Tarbiat Modares University (means: professor training university) also located in Tehran is the only exclusively post-graduate institute in Iran.
 It only offers master's, PhD, and postdoc programs.
 It is also the most comprehensive Iranian university in the sense that it is the only university under the Iranian Ministry of Science System that has a Medical School.
 All other Medical Schools in Iran are a separate university and governed under the Ministry of Health; for example, the Tehran University of Medical Sciences (commonly known as Medical School of Tehran University) is in fact separate from Tehran University.

 Sharif University of Technology, Amirkabir University of Technology, and Iran University of Science and Technology also located in Tehran are nationally well known for taking in the top undergraduate engineering and science students; and internationally recognized for training competent undergraduate students.
 It has probably the highest percentage of graduates who seek higher education abroad.

 K. N. Toosi University of Technology is among most prestigious universities in Tehran.
 Other major universities are at Shiraz, Tabriz, Isfahan, Mashhad, Ahvaz, Kerman, Kermanshah, Babolsar, Rasht, and Orumiyeh.
 There are about 50 colleges and 40 technological institutes.

 In 2009, 33.7% of all those in the 18–25 age group were enrolled in one of the 92 universities, 512 Payame Noor University branches, and 56 research and technology institutes around the country.
 There are currently some 3.0 million university students in Iran and 1.0 million study at the 500 branches of Islamic Azad University.
 Iran had 1 million medical students in 2011.